Are Leopard Geckos Good Pets? Reasons Why You Should Get A Leopard Or Avoid Them

 1. Housing Your Leopard Gecko: Tank or Enclosure

-Housing Your Leopard Gecko: Tank Or Enclosure
+Housing Your Leopard Gecko: Tank or Enclosure

 You do not have to worry about your gecko’s enclosure taking up a huge space in your house.
 These reptiles are relatively small and are not that active, which allows them to live peacefully in moderate sized tanks.